ViciousSquid/Dosidicus/README.md

   Recommended launch arguments are `-c -d`   (example:  main.py -c -d)

-This is a development branch and will likely be unstable
+This is a development branch and will likely be unstable.
+This branch may be deleted at any time.